mario-deluna/ZueriCode/README.md

 # ZueriCode
 Enormously stupid programming language in swiss german.

 It was one of those evenings..
 I met a wonderfull girl and somehow my brain was stuck with this idea.
-So I took apart the tattoo language and created this:
+So I took apart the tattoo language and create this nonsense:

+## Syntax sample

 ```
 pascal isch 21